RADHIKESHS/Electricity-Bill-Payment-System/README.md

 **View Paid and Pending Bills:** The admin can view a list of paid and pending bills separately.

-**Create Bill:** The admin can create a new bill for a consumer by providing the consumer ID and bill details such as units consumed and total amount due.
+**Create Bill:** The admin can create a new bill for a consumer by providing the consumer ID and bill details such as units consumed and total amount due if there is already a pending bill of a consumer then its redirect update previous bill.

 **View Complaints:** The admin can view a list of all complaints filed by consumers, along with details such as consumer name, complaint type, and status.

-**Resolve Complaint:** The admin can resolve a complaint by updating its status and providing a resolution message.
+**Resolve Complaint:** The admin can resolve a complaint by updating its status as resolved or in process.

 # Services
 **The Consumer Management System includes several services to manage various aspects of the billing and complaint processes.
 These services include:**